-Although Netflix was launched in 1997, as a DVD rental startup, it took 8 years to realize the power of the Cloud.
-In 2008, due to the heavy demand for DVDs, they had to shut down their in-house data center, and business operations for 3-4 days, and this forced them to embrace a scalable, robust data infrastructure management.
+Although Netflix was launched in 1997 as a DVD rental startup, it took eight years to realize the power of the cloud.
+In 2008, due to the heavy demand for DVDs, Netflix began an infrastructure transformation that shut down their in-house data center and business operations for 3-4 days, forcing them to embrace scalable, robust data infrastructure management.

 And then everything changed.

 Since then, Netflix started wholeheartedly adopting AWS or Amazon Web Services for managing their entire application and IT infrastructure, and they replaced their existing monolithic architecture hosted on their data servers loosely coupled with microservices architecture hosted on the public cloud.

 Due to deciding to institute microservices-based architecture powered by public cloud from AWS, they could ensure no point failure and extremely scalable IT infrastructure to support millions of requests without any single service hiccup.

 In the microservices-based architecture that Netflix deployed, more extensive software programs are broken down into smaller programs or components based on modularity, and every such part has its data encapsulation.

 Microservices choosing the same database causes them to be dependent on each other.
 Due to this, Netflix can scale its different services independently and rapidly via horizontal scaling and workload partitioning as part of new features of the microservices-based architecture.